 A jiggly cake baked in a water bath is the basic component of Taiwanese castella cake or Taiwanese soufflé castella.
 It has a caramelized top, is really fluffy and soft, and when you cut or tear a piece of it, it produces that lovely “u wo” sound.

 From bakeries to cafés serving street food, it gained popularity in Taiwan.
-And in such bakeries and cafés, you would frequently see Taiwanese castella cake made on a meter-long pan and cut into sizable rectangles.
+In such bakeries and cafés, you would frequently see Taiwanese castella cake made on a meter-long pan and cut into sizable rectangles.

 Typically, these cakes are prepared in big 1-meter slabs that are immediately cut into large rectangles and placed in boxes for the many consumers who are lined up outside the businesses to pick up.
 There are nearly always lineups outside the stores since these cakes are so desirable.